 Namibia's climate is that of a hot desert: Not surprisingly, it's dry, sunny, and warm almost year-round.
 The country sees very little rainfall overall, but when it does rain, it takes place during the summer (December through March).
 Winter (June through August) sees cooler temperatures and less precipitation.

 Morocco, given its location in the Northern Hemisphere, has a seasonal pattern that is similar to other Northern Hemisphere countries.
 Winter, not surprisingly, is the coldest and wettest season and lasts from November through January.
 Summer is hot, therefore travel during the shoulder seasons of fall and spring is recommended.
-Temperatures during summer can often exceed 104 F (40 C).
+Temperatures during summer can often exceed 104 degrees Fahrenheit (40 degrees Celsius).

 South Africa is large and has a diverse climate, making it hard to classify.
 Unlike Africa's equatorial countries, South Africa does experience four distinct seasons, albeit reversed from what most Americans might be used to: Summer lasts from November through January, while winter spans June through August.
 Rain is usually abundant during the summer, except for Cape Town.
-Summer temperatures typically average around 82 F (28 C), while winter temperatures around 64 F (18 C), with some variation depending on the city.
+Summer temperatures typically average around 82 degrees Fahrenheit (28 degrees Celsius), while winter temperatures hover around 64 degrees Fahrenheit (18 degrees Celsius), with some variation depending on the city.

-Uganda's climate is tropical and consistently warm, except for the mountains which can get surprisingly cold.
-Daily high temperatures rarely exceed 84 F (29 C), and rainy seasons span March to May and October through November.
+Uganda's climate is tropical and consistently warm, except for the mountains, which can get surprisingly cold.
+Daily high temperatures rarely exceed 84 degrees Fahrenheit (29 degrees Celsius), and rainy seasons span March to May and October through November.

 Rainy Season in Africa